zuplo/mcp/examples/output-schema-calculator/README.md

-# Structured content server
+# Calculator server

-This example shows how `structuredContent` can be used alongside the `content.text` field to output both JSON structured objects alongside their "stringy" representation.
-For backwards compatiblity, it's a good practice to fill in _both_ `structuredContent` and `content.text`.
+This calculator meta-tool demonstrates how `outputSchema` and `structuredContent` work together.

 ## 🏃 Build & run the server